Plasdom/SIKE/README.md

 ## Quickstart

-1. Clone or download the repository and in a terminal in the top-level directory run
+1. Clone or download the repository, open a terminal in the top-level directory and run:

     `pip install -e .`